 “The symptoms you go through when living with PMDD are very difficult and exhausting – they occur cyclically each month, and that may have a knock-on effect on your relationships, your career, your income, your family, and your friendships,” explains Laura Murphy, Director of Education and Awareness at IAPMD.

-“PMDD affects people differently – some people have symptoms for a few days a month, for other people, it’s two weeks a month.
-Some people have more mild symptoms but then we see people who are chronically suicidal every month.”
+“PMDD affects people differently – some people have symptoms for a few days a month, for others it’s two weeks a month.
+Some have more mild symptoms but then we see people who are chronically suicidal every month.”

 Another premenstrual disorder that can impact your mental health is Premenstrual Exacerbation (PME).
 PME is the exacerbation of any pre-existing disorder or condition during the luteal phase of the menstrual cycle.
 For example, if someone has anxiety and PME, then their anxiety symptoms will worsen before menstruation.